betukay/js-quiz-game/README.md

 The object of the game it to get a passing grade of at least 70%.

 There will be four choices with each question.
 Select the correct answer to the best of your ability.
-As you progress through the quiz, a score will caculated in the background to ultimately present you with a final score after the last question.
+As you progress through the quiz, a score will calculated in the background ultimately resulting in a final score after the last question.

 ## License